 Payments on Revolving Debt

-If a debt will be paid in full over the next 10 months FHA currently does not included that payment in the borrower’s debt to income ratio.
+If a debt will be paid in full over the next 10 months FHA currently does not include that payment in the borrower’s debt to income ratio.
 The new rule states that you must evaluate the CUMULATIVE monthly payment of such debt to determine if the total monthly payment exceeds 5% of the borrower’s gross monthly income and any amount that exceeds 5% will be included in the debt to income ratio.
-The borrower also is not permitted to pay down debt in order to meet the 10 month requirement.
+The borrower also is not permitted to pay down debt in order to meet the 10-month requirement.

-For accounts which are paid in full each month and no payment amount is shown, a payment amount of 5% of the outstanding debt will be included in the debt to income ratio UNLESS it can be shown that the account was paid in full for all of the preceding 12 months and there were no late charges.
+For accounts that are paid in full each month and no payment amount is shown, a payment amount of 5% of the outstanding debt will be included in the debt to income ratio UNLESS it can be shown that the account was paid in full for all of the preceding 12 months and there were no late charges.

 Definition of a “Family Member”

-A family member includes parents, grandparents, children, domestic partner or spouse, siblings, aunts and uncles and in-laws.
+A family member includes parents, grandparents, children, domestic partner or spouse, siblings, aunts and uncles, and in-laws.
 Cousins have been removed from the definition of family members and in-laws have been added.

 The definition of family member most often comes into play when determining acceptable sources of gift funds as they must be received from a family member.

 Previously FHA allowed for the “grossing up” of non-taxable income such as social security and disability income by 25% to account for the fact that these funds are generally non-taxable.
 In other words, if the borrower was receiving $1000 in Social Security income monthly, the allowable income was $1250 ($1000 x 125%).
 The percent used to gross up income has now been reduced to 15%.